fullstackenviormentss/data-science-test/README.md

 In case it's helpful, here's some other tips for you:

 - You can ask questions.
-This isn't a "bonus points if they ask questions" thing, just we'll answer what we can if you need us.
+This isn't a "bonus points if they ask questions" thing, just that we'll answer what we can if you need us.
 Like we would when working together.

 - You can request more information/data, but we'd rather you didn't.
 If you really need more, let us know, but there'd need to be a compelling reason for it.

 ## Summary

-We want to see what it's like to work with you, and the sort of quality of work you'd produce.
+We want to see what it's like to work with you, and the quality of work you'd produce.
 This is a chance for both sides to see how that is.

 We will be making a decision based on these tests, so do give it your best.